sibabalwemosia24/alx-low_level_programming/0x12-singly_linked_lists/README.md

 3. Function adds a new node at the end of a list_t list
 4. Function frees a list_t list
 100. Function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.
+101. 64-bit program in assembly that prints Hello, Holberton, followed by a new line